 Infective endocarditis (IE) is an infection of the endocardium of the heart.
 Infective endocarditis is a rare, life-threatening disease that has long-lasting effects even among patients who survive and are cured.
 It disproportionately affects those with underlying structural heart disease and is increasingly associated with patients who have intravascular prosthetic material.
 Once established, infective endocarditis can involve almost any organ system in the body.

 Infective endocarditis produces both intracardiac effects - eg, valvular insufficiency and a wide variety of systemic effects, both from emboli (sterile and infected) and a variety of immunological mechanisms.

-It is a disease that is easily overlooked or misdiagnosed and clinicians should be vigilant and well versed in the manifestations of IE to avoid missing the diagnosis.
+It is a disease that is easily overlooked or misdiagnosed and clinicians should be vigilant and well versed in the manifestations of infective endocarditis to avoid missing the diagnosis.